TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendModulesWithExtbase/BackendTemplateViewWithExtbase.rst

-The best resources for learning is to look at existing modules from TYPO3 CMS.
+The best resources for learning is to look at existing modules from TYPO3.
 With the information given here, you should be able to find your way around the code.